igor-grubic/romannumerals/README.md

 {integer} should be any number between 1-3999999

-alteratively open the url in a browser
+alternatively open the url in a browser

 # Development